 My Little Pony in a Nutshell is a recap/parody series for My Little Pony: Friendship Is Magic by YouTuber Round Trip and can be found here.
 It started with My Little Pony: The Movie (2017) and has continued with Seasons 8 and 9 of the series.
-The characters are represented by stick figures, while the voices are all done by a text-to-speech computer program, with only a few exceptions.List Each video is about 2 minutes long, except for the movie (5:19), "What Lies Beneath" (4:07), "School Raze" (4:32), and "The Beginning of the End" (3:19) and "Student Counsel" (3:58).
+The characters are represented by stick figures, while the voices are all done by a text-to-speech computer program, with only a few exceptions.List Each video is about 2 minutes long, except for the movie (5:19), "What Lies Beneath" (4:07), "School Raze" (4:32), "The Beginning of the End" (3:19) and "Student Counsel" (3:58).

 "I trope you":

 - The Abridged Series: Condenses a 22-minute show down to 2-3 minutes and packs it full of jokes.

 - Adaptation Expansion: Proportionately speaking, at least - In "The Mean 6", mean Fluttershy's insults to the animals take up a larger percentage of the recap than they took up in the episode due to Rule of Funny.

 - Adaptation Name Change: Most characters get Parody Names.